 - Make sure your products and collateral (flyers, handouts, etc.) are current and include valuable information and contact information.

-- If you’re selling things at a trade fair, make sure your purchasing process is simple so that buyers can buy now or later.
+- If you’re selling things at an expo, make sure your purchasing process is simple so that buyers can buy now or later.

 - To draw customers to your display for expos, use your unique selling proposition to showcase your product or service, and consider giveaways or a competition.